Architectural Landmarks in Atlanta, GA

 What are the most iconic architectural landmarks in Atlanta?

-Atlanta's nine most iconic architectural landmarks are the Fox Theatre (660 Peachtree St NE, 1929), the High Museum of Art (1280 Peachtree St NE, designed by Richard Meier and Renzo Piano), the Georgia State Capitol (206 Washington St SW, 1889 gold dome), Mercedes-Benz Stadium (1 AMB Dr NW, HOK, 2017), Ponce City Market (675 Ponce de Leon Ave NE, 1926 Sears building reopened 2014), Swan House (130 W Paces Ferry Rd NW, 1928, Buckhead), the King and Queen Towers (400 Perimeter Center Terrace NE, Sandy Springs), the Millennium Gate Museum (395 17th St NW, 2008), and the Georgia Aquarium (225 Baker St NW, 2005).
+Atlanta's nine most iconic architectural landmarks are the Fox Theatre (660 Peachtree St NE, 1929), the High Museum of Art (1280 Peachtree St NE, Richard Meier and Renzo Piano), the Georgia State Capitol (206 Washington St SW, 1889 gold dome), Mercedes-Benz Stadium (1 AMB Dr NW, HOK, 2017), Ponce City Market (675 Ponce de Leon Ave NE, 1926 Sears building reopened 2014), Swan House (130 W Paces Ferry Rd NW, 1928, Buckhead), the King and Queen Towers (400 Perimeter Center Terrace NE, Sandy Springs), the Millennium Gate Museum (395 17th St NW, 2008), and the Georgia Aquarium (225 Baker St NW, 2005).
 Most are concentrated in Midtown and Downtown Atlanta.

 Midtown Atlanta has the highest concentration of architectural landmarks — including the Fox Theatre, the High Museum of Art, the Millennium Gate Museum at Atlantic Station, and proximity to Ponce City Market.
 Downtown follows with the Georgia State Capitol, Mercedes-Benz Stadium, and the Georgia Aquarium.
 Midtown's density of cultural infrastructure is one reason it consistently commands among the highest real estate premiums in the city.
 Browse Midtown homes for sale.